Claims about therapies and supports for autistic children

 - uses lots of personal stories or testimonials.

 Fads are based on ideas that sound good, rather than on scientifically tested evidence.
 The ideas can come from anywhere.
 For example, they could come from unrelated fields of medicine, animal observation and studies, or spiritual beliefs.
-Fads can get circulated in various ways, including the internet.

-Why are fad therapies popular?
+Why are fad therapies and supports popular?

 - it fits in with your own philosophy about raising children